This soft ocean blue to blue-green semi-precious gemstone material is named Larimar.

 Larimar cabochons are soft and the color can fade in prolonged sunlight.
 Because of its softness and natural inclusions, the cabochon stones are rarely clean, but rather contain undercutting, chattering, fracture lines and surface flaws.

-Metaphysical Properties: Larimar is said to encourage communication.
+Metaphysical Properties of Larimar: Larimar is said to encourage communication.
 It is considered a powerful healer and is said to help those with anxieties and phobias.